-As an application, we consider games played on networks (Ballester et al., 2006; Bramoullé et al., 2014), or network games for short.5 A Bayesian game with quadratic payoff functions is mathematically equivalent to a Bayesian network game, where the Jacobian matrix of the payoff gradient equals the negative of a weighted adjacency matrix of the underlying graph.
+As an application, we consider aggregative games (Selten, 1970), in which each player's payoff depends on the player's own action and the aggregate of all players' actions.
+We give a simple sufficient condition for the uniqueness of a Bayesian Nash equilibrium and apply it to a Cournot game and a rent-seeking game.
+We also consider games played on networks (Ballester et al., 2006; Bramoullé et al., 2014), or network games for short.5 A Bayesian game with quadratic payoff functions is mathematically equivalent to a Bayesian network game, where the Jacobian matrix of the payoff gradient equals the negative of a weighted adjacency matrix of the underlying graph.
 Thus, a Bayesian network game has a unique equilibrium if the weighted adjacency matrix is positive definite.
-This result gives a sufficient condition for the linear equilibrium in Calvó-Armengol et al. (2015) to be a unique equilibrium.
-Moreover, we can also use this result to study Bayesian network games with random adjacency matrices, whereas most previous studies on Bayesian network games assume a constant adjacency matrix with a special structure (Blume et al., 2015; de Martì and Zenou, 2015; Calvó-Armengol et al., 2015).
+We can use this result to study Bayesian network games with random adjacency matrices, whereas most previous studies on Bayesian network games assume a constant adjacency matrix with a special structure (Blume et al., 2015; de Martì and Zenou, 2015; Calvó-Armengol et al., 2015).

 The organization of the paper is as follows.
 Preliminary definitions and results are summarized in Section 2.
 Section 3 discusses the concept of strictly monotone payoff gradients.
 Section 4 reports the main results.
-Section 5 is devoted to an application to Bayesian games played on networks.
+Section 5 is devoted to applications.